tuanta7/templates/k8s/postgres/SETUP.md

-# HA PostgreSQL on K8s
+# High Availability PostgreSQL on K8s

-A High Availability (HA) PostgreSQL database refers to a deployment pattern of PostgreSQL that is designed to remain continuously accessible, even in the presence of hardware failures, crashes, or network issues.
+A High Availability PostgreSQL database refers to a deployment pattern of PostgreSQL that is designed to remain continuously accessible, even in the presence of hardware failures, crashes, or network issues.

 ## 1. Replication